Paris Peace Accords: Aftermath

-The Paris Peace Accords effectively removed the U.S. from the conflict in Vietnam.
+The Paris Peace Accords effectively removed the US from the conflict in Vietnam, however the PAVN was allowed to stay in the South.
+The United States had no formal bilateral military treaty with Saigon.
 Prisoners from both sides were exchanged, with American ones primarily released during Operation Homecoming.
-Around 31,961 North Vietnamese/VC prisoners (26,880 military, 5081 civilians) were released in return for 5942 South Vietnamese prisoners.
-However, the agreement's provisions were routinely flouted by both the North Vietnamese and the South Vietnamese government, eliciting no response from the United States, and ultimately resulting in the communists enlarging the area under their control by the end of 1973.
-North Vietnamese military forces gradually built up their military infrastructure in the areas they controlled and two years later were in a position to launch the successful offensive that ended South Vietnam's status as an independent country.
-Fighting began almost immediately after the agreement was signed, due to a series of mutual retaliations, and by March 1973, full-fledged war had resumed.
+Around 31,961 North Vietnamese/VC prisoners (26,880 military, 5,081 civilians) were released in return for 5,942 South Vietnamese prisoners.

+The Paris Peace Accords opened up further negotiations between the United States and North Vietnam as well as between the South Vietnamese parties, however the story did not go smoothly in South Vietnam.
+The agreement's provisions were routinely flouted by both the North Vietnamese and the South Vietnamese governments, eliciting no response from the United States, and ultimately resulting in the communists enlarging the area under their control by the end of 1973.
+The Paris Peace Accords in January 1973 failed to end the fighting in South Vietnam, as North Vietnam immediately violated the cease-fire and attempted to make territorial gains, resulting in large battles.
+The communists also continued to send weapons and soldiers into the South.
+Sporadic clashes continued to occur between North and South Vietnam in South Vietnam and Cambodia.
+North Vietnamese military forces gradually built up their military infrastructure in the areas they controlled, and two years later were in a position to launch the successful offensive that ended South Vietnam's status as an independent country.
+Fighting began almost immediately after the agreement was signed, due to a series of mutual retaliations, and by March 1973 full-fledged war had resumed.

+In late 1973, the communists issued Resolution 21, which called for "strategic raids" against South Vietnam to gain territory and to gauge the reaction of Thiệu and the American government.
+This started between March and November 1974, when the communists attacked Quang Duc Province and Biên Hòa.
+The US failed to respond to the communist violations and the ARVN lost a lot of supplies in the fighting.
+Anti-communist Thiệu also expressed his stance on the ceasefire by publicly proclaiming the "Four Nos": no negotiations with the communists; no communist political activities south of the Demilitarized Zone (DMZ); no coalition government; and no surrender of territory to the North Vietnamese or PRG.
+Thiệu believed the American promise to reintroduce air power against the communists if they made any serious violations of the agreement, and he and his government also assumed that US aid would continue to be forthcoming at previous levels.
+After two clashes that left 55 South Vietnamese soldiers dead, President Thiệu announced on 4 January 1974 that the war had restarted and that the Paris Peace Accord was no longer in effect.
+There were over 25,000 South Vietnamese casualties during the ceasefire period.